 - INFO 5814: Web Content Development and Maintenance

-- Completion of at least four courses (12 hours) from the following program of study with the guidance of their academic advisor:
+- Completion of at least four courses (12 hours) from the following concentrations with the guidance of their academic advisor:

 - Information Organization